Larnaca Travel Guide

 Larnaca is the international gateway to Cyprus, thanks to its busy international airport and seaport.
-It is only Cyprus's third largest coastal city but it is a popular tourist hub.
-It is one of the oldest continuously inhabited cities in the world, and has plenty of historical sightseeing on offer to complement its deep-blue sea, bright sandy beaches and reliably sunny skies.
+Only the third largest coastal city, it remains a popular tourist hub because of its gorgeous seas, bright sandy beaches, and reliable sunny skies.

-In addition to its rich history, the Larnaca region is known as a hotspot for partying on the Mediterranean, and is home to Ayia Napa, one of the most popular resort areas in Cyprus, as well as lively villages like Protaras, Kapparis, and Paralimni.
+In addition, the Larnaca region is known as a hotspot for partying on the Mediterranean and is home to Ayia Napa, one of the most popular resort areas in Cyprus, as well as lively villages like Protaras, Kapparis, and Paralimni.

 Become our Larnaca Travel Expert